-When teams check in at the clerking tent, they will be required to show that they have their hip numbers, chips on their shoes, bibs on their singlets, and that their uniforms meet the NCAA logo requirements.
-The head clerk will apply a small red dot sticker to the bibs of student-athletes who have completed the check-in process.
+When teams check in at the clerking tent, they will be required to show that they have their bibs on their jerseys, and that their uniforms meet the NCAA logo requirements.
+The head clerk will apply a small colored dot sticker to each participant's bib.
 This will serve as a quick visual for assistant clerks at the start line that the student-athletes have completed the check-in process.
 Reminder: Teams may not run more than seven student-athletes.

 Teams will not be allowed to check in at the start line.
-All teams must check in at the clerking tent adjacent to finish area.
+All teams must check in at the clerking tent near the start line.